-These initials still created a firestorm of protest, as the public concluded that they were too prominently visible.
-Press coverage was immense during the first week of August, when the new cents were released, and the initials were soon removed.
-Removing the initials during the year served to create the famous key date 1909-S V.D.B.
+When the new cents were released during the first week of August, the designer’s initials caused a great deal of controversy.
+Press coverage was intense and the public soon concluded that the initials were too prominent.
+The Mint acted quickly to remove the initials, creating the famous key date 1909-S V.D.B.
 Lincoln Cent.
-Ultimately, the initials reappeared in 1918, although much smaller and barely visible on the truncation of Lincoln’s shoulder.
+Ultimately, the initials would reappear in 1918, although much smaller and barely visible on the truncation of Lincoln’s shoulder.
 The initials have continued to be featured in the same position ever since.

 The Wheat Cent was produced at all three Mints in use at the time, Philadelphia, Denver, and San Francisco.
 Production was generally the highest at the Philadelphia Mint, and smaller at the branch Mints.
 As a result, most of the scarcer issues of the series were produced at one of the two branch-Mints.